Strange But True Ending, Explained

 Who is the father of Melissa’s baby?

 After her parents distanced themselves from her, Melissa found solace in whom she considered to be a caring and nurturing couple, Bill and Gail.
 But Bill had ulterior motives at play.
-After lacing her drinks with common ‘date-rape’ drug, Rohypnol, Bill would sexually assault her while she remained unconscious.
-Under the influence of the drug, Melissa remained completely unaware of the assault.
+After lacing her drinks with a common ‘date-rape’ drug, Rohypnol, Bill would sexually assault her while she remained unconscious.
+Under the influence of the drug, Melissa remained utterly unaware of the assault.
 When Bill realized that Melissa’s baby was his, he did his best to keep the shocking secret under wraps.
 However, his plans are foiled when Gail happens upon his secret stash of Rohypnol and confronts him about it.
 The two come to blows with each other, which results in Bill pushing Gail down a set of stairs and killing her instantly.
 Phillip discovers Gail’s body and is taken hostage by Bill.

 What becomes of the Chase family?

-The weight of loss looms large over each of the characters in the movie, and over Phillip and Charlene more so than the others.
+The weight of loss looms large over each of the characters in the movie and over Phillip and Charlene more so than the others.
 Both mother and son are perennially living in the past, unable to reckon with the present and confront the future.
 At one point, Phillip reveals to Melissa that his injured leg is far from the result of a simple bike accident.
 Struggling to get by on his own in fast-paced New York, Phillip longs for the companionship of his brother.
 When the opportunity to give up on life in New York presents itself in the form of a zooming car headed in his direction, Phillip takes it.
 However, Melissa’s predicament and the ensuing events change Phillip’s outlook towards life.

 Charlene, too, starts off on an embittered, resentful foot.
 The loss of her youngest son has created in her a defense mechanism of unfiltered sarcasm and barely disguised repulsion.
 But over the course of the film, she begins to tear down her defenses piece by piece, culminating in her accepting and lovingly caring for Melissa’s child.

-The Ending: Is Bill dead?
+The Ending: Is Bill Dead?

 Bill’s story ends with the movie.
 The movie wouldn’t live up to its thriller genre if it didn’t offer us the quintessential climax full of suspense and dread.
 As Bill levels his shotgun at Phillip, Charlene, beside herself at the thought of losing another child, dives in front of him.
-We hear a foreboding shot go off into the night, as the screen fades.
+We hear a foreboding shot go off into the night as the screen fades.

 Athale attempts to deftly trick the viewer into believing Charlene to be dead.
 However, reality tells a different tale.
-Not unlike the other characters, Bill, too, experiences grief and shame, at the thought of killing his wife of 30 years.
+Not unlike the other characters, Bill, too, experiences grief and shame at the thought of killing his wife of 30 years.
 Driven by his own profound sense of loss and guilt, Bill turns the gun on himself.

 ‘Strange But True’ partially lives up to its name: it is indeed quite strange.
-While the movie is aesthetically shot and wonderfully acted out, it tries and fails, to disguise a simple, universal subject as a more complex and niche one.
-It fills in unnecessary blanks with one too many red herrings, which subtracts rather adds to the movie’s delicate plot.
+While the movie is aesthetically shot and wonderfully acted out, it tries and fails to disguise a simple, universal subject as a more complex and niche one.
+It fills in unnecessary blanks with one too many red herrings, which subtracts rather than adds to the movie’s delicate plot.

 Read More: 20 Best Thrillers of All Time